Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Introduction

-In~\cite{bongStrong2020,cavalcantiImplications2021,wisemanThoughtful2022}, it was shown that a conjunction of metaphysical assumptions (the conjunction was called \enquote{Local Friendliness}) on the spacelike-separated minimal LF scenario implies constraints on the operational correlations on $A$, $B$, $X$, and $Y$, known as the Local Friendliness (LF) inequalities.
-These assumptions are \AOE\ and \LA.
+In~\cite{bongStrong2020,cavalcantiImplications2021,wisemanThoughtful2022}, it was shown that certain conjunctions of metaphysical assumptions on the spacelike-separated minimal LF scenario imply constraints on the operational correlations on $A$, $B$, $X$, and $Y$, known as the Local Friendliness (LF) inequalities.
+As detailed in \cite{cavalcantiImplications2021}, different sets of assumptions can be used to derive the LF inequalities, and we use the term \enquote{Local Friendliness} to refer to any such set of assumptions.
+One such pair of assumptions are \AOE\ and \LA.